dev-pmilinvest/BACnetTest/README.md

     # todo set TARGET_DEVICE_IP to <your IPv4>
     TARGET_DEVICE_IP=192.168.1.200
     ```
+   run `hostname -I` to get your Raspberry Pi IPv4
 ### 3.4.
 Running the Service

 You can refer to [2.
 Running the Service](#2-running-the-service), it's the same setup